 How American businesses can successfully adapt during the pandemic

-Understanding your business’s capabilities and limitations of your business itself can also help to identify better how the company can adapt to the need for change.
+Understanding your business’s capabilities and limitations can help better identify how the company can adapt to the need for change.
 With this in mind, here are some tips that companies can use to help with dealing with the changes caused by the COVID-19.

-3. Making adjustments to production and orders: For businesses that manufacture their goods in the United States, but rely on third-party suppliers for parts, we understand that it is not the manufacturing of products that is the issue, but for how long and how many orders your business can produce before supplies run out.
-Each company considers the limitations of how many orders they can currently fulfill, how many products they can make with the current supplies on hand, and how many orders they can fulfill while abiding by regulations asking for a reduced workforce.
+3. Making adjustments to production and orders: Some businesses manufacture their goods in the United States but rely on third-party suppliers for parts.
+We understand that the manufacturing of products is not the issue, but how many orders your business can produce before supplies run out.
+Each company then considers the limitations of how many orders they can currently fulfill, how many products they can make with the current supplies on hand, and how many orders they can fulfill while abiding by regulations asking for a reduced workforce.

-As a proud supporter of American manufacturing and Made in America, Certitude Security® is working diligently to inform leaders and facilitate essential asset protection priorities for manufacturing businesses throughout the United States.
+As a proud supporter of American companies, Certitude Security® is working diligently to inform leaders and facilitate essential asset protection priorities for manufacturers and supply chains throughout the United States.